MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-convert-training-experiment-to-scoring-experiment.md

 ## Overview

 In your training experiment, you've been concerned with training and scoring your model using your own data.
 But once deployed, users will send new data to your model and it will return prediction results.
-So, as you convert your training experiment to a predictive experiment to get it ready for deployment, you'll want to keep in mind how the model will be used by others.
+So, as you convert your training experiment to a predictive experiment to get it ready for deployment, you want to keep in mind how the model will be used by others.

 The process of converting a training experiment to a predictive experiment involves three steps:

 1. Replace the machine learning algorithm modules with your trained model.
-2. Trim the experiment to only those modules that are needed for scoring (a training experiment includes a number of modules that are necessary for training but are not needed once the model is trained).
+2. Trim the experiment to only those modules that are needed for scoring.
+A training experiment includes a number of modules that are necessary for training but are not needed once the model is trained.
 3. Define how your model will accept data from the web service user, and what data will be returned.

 ## Set Up Web Service button
-After you have run your experiment (**RUN** button at the bottom of the experiment canvas), the **Set Up Web Service** button (select the **Predictive Web Service** option) performs for you the three steps of converting your training experiment to a predictive experiment:
+After you run your experiment (**RUN** button at the bottom of the experiment canvas), click the **Set Up Web Service** button (select the **Predictive Web Service** option). **Set Up Web Service** performs for you the three steps of converting your training experiment to a predictive experiment:

-1. It saves your trained model in the **Trained Models** section of the module palette (to the left of the experiment canvas), then replaces the machine learning algorithm and [Train Model][train-model] modules with the saved trained model.
+1. It saves your trained model in the **Trained Models** section of the module palette (to the left of the experiment canvas).
+It then replaces the machine learning algorithm and [Train Model][train-model] modules with the saved trained model.
 2. It analyzes your experiment and removes modules that were clearly used only for training and are no longer needed.
 3. It inserts _Web service input_ and _output_ modules into default locations in your experiment (these modules accept and return user data).